ehren/ceto/README.md

 )
 ```

-Duck typed functions are even slightlty more generic than unconstrained C++ templates because `.` is a maybe autoderef when not an implicit scope resolution.
+Duck typed functions are even slightly more generic than unconstrained C++ templates because `.` is a maybe autoderef when not an implicit scope resolution.
 This works by compiling a generic / non-type-annotated function like

 ```python
 def (calls_foo, f: